jantman/blog/content/2007/11/updates-suse-online-update-issues.md

 being processed.
 However, I don't have my server!
 </span><http: org>
 <span style="font-weight: bold;">Nagios.</span> I'm a big fan of
-[Nagios][].
+[Nagios](http://www.nagios.org/).
 I use it at home to monitor all of my hosts, as well as some remote systems that I'm responsible for.
 I make heavy use of the check\_by\_ssh plugin, so that it doesn't require any infrastructure past pubkey authentication for the Nagios user.
 Now that I have a few systems running in the apartment also, once I get the VPN setup, I'll be installing Nagios down here as well, and probably trying to tackle the task of setting up the two servers to jive by passing passive check results of the LAN hosts to each other.

 <span style="font-weight: bold;">Print Quota.</span> We have a shared
 laser printer in the apartment, used by all five people living there.